aghiuta22/becrums-de-buget/README.md

 ## 📋 Minimum requirements to setup the project.

 * Unreal Engine 4.27 or better
-* A good PC to open the project
+* you need pc
-* Visual Studio 2022 (optional, only install it if you'd like to build it for Windows)
+* Visual Studio 2022 (optional, only install it if you'd like to build it for Windows) i no download cuz megabits